bertogg/fido2luks/README.md

 volume.
 If the token is not detected then it will fall back to using a regular passphrase as usual.

+If you have multiple tokens you can enroll all of them, and `fido2luks` will detect which one to use at boot time.

 ## How this works

 If you are not interested in the technical details you can skip this